MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2025-05-30-vod-part-1-background.markdown

 <div style="text-align: center;">
 {% include youtubePlayer.html id=page.devinai %}
 </div>

+Devin.ai's unique approach allowed for executing long-running tasks autonomously, it also allowed the agent to debug errors by reading the messages and executing the solutions in the command line interface (CLI), and to maintain context across multiple sessions.

 There had been existing attempts at creating fully autonomous programming agents before, such as GPT Engineer (which eventually became Lovable), AutoGPT (which